 If Emergency Off input becomes active, an Emergency Off alarm will be triggered.
-All outputs to units (W1, W2, EC, Y1, Y2, G O/B, A, D and H) will be de-energized.
-If configured, the unit Aux.
+All outputs to units (W1, W2, EC, Y1, Y2, G O/B, A, D and H) will be deenergized.
+The unit Aux.
 Out relay will change state.
-This is the default and it may be configured differently if desired.
 If controller is equipped with optional alarm board, the Emergency Off relay will change state.
 The alarm will clear once the Emergency Off input becomes inactive.
 Once cleared, unit staging will begin as it would at the beginning of any call if a call is present.
 The default configuration for the Emergency Off terminals should be NC and alarm on loss of continuity/opening of the contacts.